combustrrr/OperatingSystemSem4Programs/experiment5/README.md

 ### Example Scenario

-Consider an account with an initial balance of $1000 and three concurrent transactions:
+Consider an account with an initial balance and three concurrent transactions:
-1. ATM Process: Withdraw $500
+1. ATM Process: Withdrawal
-2. Online Banking Process: Transfer (withdraw) $300
+2. Online Banking Process: Transfer (withdrawal)
-3. Branch Teller Process: Deposit $200
+3. Branch Teller Process: Deposit

-Without synchronization, all processes might read the initial balance of $1000 simultaneously:
+Without synchronization, all processes might read the initial balance simultaneously:
-- The ATM would set the balance to $500 ($1000 - $500)
+- The ATM would update the balance based on the initial value
-- The online transfer would set the balance to $700 ($1000 - $300)
+- The online transfer would update the balance based on the initial value
-- The branch deposit would set the balance to $1200 ($1000 + $200)
+- The branch deposit would update the balance based on the initial value

-Depending on which process finishes last, the final balance would be incorrect ($500, $700, or $1200) instead of the correct balance of $400 ($1000 - $500 - $300 + $200).
+Depending on which process finishes last, the final balance would be incorrect as it would not reflect all transactions properly.
+Only the effect of the last transaction would persist.

 ## The Solution: Semaphores